This post may contain affiliate links. You can view our affiliate disclosure here.

 If you’re serious about lowering your scores, at some point you need to be able to obtain accurate information about each hole you play, including a top-down visual and distances.
 This is what a golf GPS unit is able to do.

-While practically every golf GPS watch can provide yardages to the green and to hazards, there are not many that adjust for slope, partly because of technical challenges and partly because of the lack of demand for such a feature.
+While practically every golf GPS watch can provide yardages to the green and to hazards, there are not many that have slope capability, partly because of technical challenges and partly because of the lack of demand for such a feature.

 Nonetheless, a golf GPS watch with slope can be an extremely valuable tool in your golfing toolkit.
 And all it really takes to choose a good one is a little bit of research.